 This socket is a main socket but it has a blank faceplate.
 This means you cannot plug anything in and you're forced to plug your phone or router (if on ADSL or VDSL), into an extension socket.

 If you have this socket, it's preferable for us to replace it free of charge with an NTE 5a socket.
-You can arrange this by speaking to us on Live Chat or by calling our Customer Services team on 01482 602555.
+You can arrange this by visiting our contact us page.

 What if I have none of the sockets above?